Built circa 1866, the A.S. Mason house is a registered Texas landmark with the Texas Historical Commission.

 The home is a timber framed closed dogtrot farmhouse.
 It has Victorian and Greek revival styling details on the front porch.

-Given the construction details that have been discovered from the current renovation in progress, it is believed that the original house was a single story open dogtrot that predates 1866.
+Given the construction details that have been discovered from the current renovation in progress, it is known that the original house was a single story open dogtrot house or cabin.
 The lower floor is timber framed with hand hewn oak sills and cedar floor joists.
 The upper floor was added later, and is “stick” framed with sawn pine lumber.
-It is likely that the upper floor, porch and Victorian details were added Circa 1866.